RIR360/development/journal/2025/march.md

 ## 02/22/2025
 - Sometimes your body collapses if enough sleep was not found.
 - If you run a system for some time, the system will run by itself.
 (Habits)
+- When the setback comes, your habits and routine save you from falling.